-Asset failure (repex) The failure of an asset to perform its intended function safely and in compliance with jurisdictional regulations, not as a result of external impacts such as: extreme or atypical weather events; or • third party interference, such as traffic accidents and vandalism; or wildlife interference, but only where the wildlife interference directly, clearly and unambiguously influenced asset performance; or vegetation interference, but only where the vegetation interference directly, clearly and unambiguously influenced asset performance.
+Asset failure (repex)

+The failure of an asset to perform its intended function safely and in compliance with jurisdictional regulations, not as a result of external impacts such as:

+- extreme or atypical weather events; or - third party interference, such as traffic accidents and vandalism; or - wildlife interference, but only where the wildlife interference directly, clearly and unambiguously influenced asset performance; or - vegetation interference, but only where the vegetation interference directly, clearly and unambiguously influenced asset performance.

 Excludes planned interruptions.

 The software FME was the tool used to extract the data for this report and the workflow used within this software is shown below.
+For Public Lighting asset failures, the data was obtained from Streetlight Outage data which is based on Endeavour Energy asset and GIS systems data as reported to IPART quarterly.

-The data was collected from the Endeavour Energy outage management system (OMS) for the outages where the cause was attributed to the following:
+The data was collected from the Endeavour Energy Outage Management System (OMS) for the outages where the cause was attributed to the following: